Zillode/OSCeleton-KinectSDK/README.md

 -------------

-As the title says, it's just a small program that takes kinect skeleton data from the KinectSDK (v1.6) framework and spits out the coordinates of the skeleton's joints via OSC messages.
+As the title says, it's just a small program that takes kinect skeleton data from the KinectSDK (v1.7) framework and spits out the coordinates of the skeleton's joints via OSC messages.
 These can can then be used on your language / framework of choice.

-Note: this version of OSCeleton is compatible with the OSCeleton-OpenNI version (Zillode/OSCeleton-OpenNI).
+This version of OSCeleton is compatible with the OSCeleton-OpenNI version (Zillode/OSCeleton-OpenNI).

+Note: this version is incompatible with Sensebloom/OSCeleton!

 How do I use it?
 ----------------

-### Install the KinectSDK and VS2010
+### Install Visual Studio 2012
+### Install Microsoft Kinect SDK (version 1.7): http://www.microsoft.com/en-us/kinectforwindows/develop/developer-downloads.aspx
+### Install Microsoft Speech Platform SDK (version 11): http://www.microsoft.com/en-us/download/details.aspx?id=27226

-### Compile and run the SkeletalTracking solution
+### Compile and run the SkeletonBasics solution

 If you run the executable, it will send the OSC messages in the Midas format to localhost on port 7110.